 AllModern.com has furniture and accent pieces for just about any room, with a site that’s easy to browse.
 There’s an outlet section that has great deals on overstocked items, and you can also snag some good finds on new items that have been returned — just look for the “open box deals” option.
 For the most part, items over $49 are eligible for free shipping.
 You can return items within 30 days for a refund, though you may have to pay return shipping.
 All returns, except items on clearance, are accepted as long as the item is in new condition and in its original packaging,

 5. Cost Plus World Market

-Cost Plus World Market shines when it comes to eclectic furnishings.
+Cost Plus World Market shines when it comes to eclectic items, like unique wall decor and standout home furnishing items.
 There’s a section on the World Market website dedicated to coupons and online offers, and with a keen eye, you can save big-time.
 If you sign up for the World Market Rewards program, you can get even more perks and save 15 percent off your first order.
 You can have your purchases delivered to your door, but you may wind up paying shipping (although the coupon section sometimes has a code to waive shipping if your order exceeds a certain minimum purchase).
 You can, however, have any item shipped free of charge to one of Cost Plus World Market’s 270-plus locations — you’ll just have to take it home yourself.